DDoS Attacks: How to Keep Remote Employees Safe From Denial-of-service Attacks

 How can remote employees prevent DDoS attacks?

 Due to the increasing frequency of DDoS attacks, it’s more important than ever for companies to be prepared.
 The best way to avert an attack is to prevent it before it happens, as well as to have the right security in place.

 Remote employees should have special care regarding security since they usually work from their own devices or do not have as many cyber security precautions at home as they would in an office.
-Prevention thus becomes a necessary part of their work.
+Setting up laptops for employees working remotely requires preventive measures.
 Here are our Engineering team's best tips and practices to guarantee a secure work environment.

 For Daniel, implementing the right policies and educating employees on basic cyber security is the best way to prevent attacks.
 It’s especially relevant for remote employees to have the right security measures in place like not opening links that they don’t recognize.
 All devices that do not belong to the company should be subject to security policies.
 Additionally, a business should have security configurations in place to protect their infrastructure such as having a list of allowed IP addresses.
 All in all, it’s paramount to protect their environment to make it less susceptible to any kind of hack.
 This is especially true considering that employees’ devices can be infected and misused for a DDoS attack.

 There are three aspects that our CTO considers crucial to a company’s cybersecurity: security and compliance policies, employee training, and serverless architecture.